By Paula Johnson

 Design Advice, Manufacturing Expertise

 At Arrotek, we can help with designing and specifying micropuncture needles, guidewires, and catheters for your new medical device product.
 We also have wide-ranging manufacturing capabilities and extensive experience manufacturing 18G needles, 0.018” guidewires, and similar components.
-To speak to a member of our team, please complete the contact form below.
+Get in touch today.